-The comprehensive record system is essential in enabling TTB officers to trace tobacco product transactions and determine that tax liabilities have been accurately determined and discharged by the manufacturer.
+The comprehensive record system is essential in enabling TTB officers to trace tobacco product and processed tobacco transactions and determine that tax liabilities have been accurately determined and discharged by the manufacturer, and that no diversion has occurred which would jeopardize the revenue.
 The records thus tie in with one another to form an inclusive system that provides a high degree of accuracy regarding the determination of tax liabilities.